MontrealAI/AGI-Alpha-Node-v0/README.md

      agi-alpha-node status --metrics-port 9464
    ```

-8. **Archive Evidence** – store ENS proofs, staking receipts, CI URLs, and governance payloads in your compliance vault before accepting production workloads.
+9. **Archive Evidence** – store ENS proofs, staking receipts, CI URLs, and governance payloads in your compliance vault before accepting production workloads.

-Every step is mirrored by automated tests, ensuring a non-technical operator can wield this machine with confidence.
+Every step is mirrored by automated tests so a non-technical operator can wield this machine with confidence.

 ---